apache/accumulo-website/_docs-2/troubleshooting/advanced.md

     accumulo org.apache.accumulo.tserver.log.LocalWALRecovery

+**I am trying to start the master after upgrading but the upgrade is aborting with the following message:**
+  `org.apache.accumulo.core.client.AccumuloException: Aborting upgrade because there are outstanding FATE transactions from a previous Accumulo version.`

+You can use the shell to delete completed FATE transactions using the following:

+* Start tservers
+* Start shell
+* Run `fate print` to list all
+* If completed, just delete with `fate delete`
+* Start masters once there are no more fate operations

+If any of the operations are not complete, you should rollback the upgrade and troubleshoot completing them with your prior version.

 ## File Naming Conventions

 **Why are files named like they are?
 Why do some start with `C` and others with `F`?**